alphadevx/alpha/README.md

 ### Email

-Alpha provides an email package with a factory and an interface for injecting different email providers.
+Alpha provides an email package with an interface for injecting different email providers.
 Here is an example usage:

-	use Alpha\Util\Email\EmailProviderFactory;
+	use Alpha\Util\Service\ServiceFactory;
 	use Alpha\Exception\MailNotSentException;

 	// ...

-	$mailer = EmailProviderFactory::getInstance('Alpha\Util\Email\EmailProviderPHP');
+	$mailer = ServiceFactory::getInstance('Alpha\Util\Email\EmailProviderPHP','Alpha\Util\Email\EmailProviderInterface');

 	try {
     	$mailer->send('to@mail.com', 'from@mail.com', 'Subject', 'Some HTML...', true);